 Many lenders will base the application score on whoever has the lowest score, so if you have a perfect record but your partner has a difficult history, some lenders will be more concerned with your partner’s lower rating than your good one.

-A lot of the big banks may either refuse you a remortgage or offer you high interest rates, which is why you’ll need a specialist mortgage broker to search the whole of the market for the best deal.
+A lot of the big banks may either refuse you a remortgage or offer you high interest rates, which is why you’ll need a specialist mortgage broker to find you the right deal.

 Whatever kind of mortgage you’re wanting to get, if you have bad credit, or your partner does, it will always complicate a mortgage application.
-But unlike the more mainstream banks, specialist brokers work with people with complicated credit histories all the time, so they’ll know what lenders to approach for the maximum possibility of success.
+But unlike the more mainstream banks, specialist brokers (like us!) work with people with complicated credit histories all the time, so we know what lenders to approach for the maximum possibility of success.

 Want to know how much you could borrow with a bad credit rating?
 Use our Bad Credit Mortgage Calculator to find out.